jennylia/Heroku/README.md

 Comparable Projects:
--Google maps, Yelp, http://find.healthlinkbc.ca/search.aspx?q=walk-in+clinic -We'll be able to filter our based on location
--Show whether the clinic is open
+-Google maps, Yelp, http://find.healthlinkbc.ca/search.aspx?q=walk-in+clinic -We'll be able to filter our clinics based on location -Show whether the clinic is open
 -Language filter

-Spint Goal:
+Sprint Goal:
-The sprint goal for the Spint 1 is to be able to import data properly, store it and maintain it, and able to display the data is either table or map graphical formats.
+The sprint goal for Sprint 1 is to be able to import data properly, store it and maintain it, and be able to display the data in either table or map graphical formats.